-The ODCON registers all reside in the SFR configuration space and share the same SFR addresses as the Timer1 registers (see Section 5.3.4.1 "Shared Address SFRs" for more details).
+The ODCON registers all reside in the SFR configuration space, and share the same SFR addresses as the Timer1 registers (see Section 5.3.5.1 "Shared Address SFRs" for more details).
 The ODCON registers are accessed by setting the ADSHR bit (WDTCON<4>).

-When the open-drain option is required, the output pin must also be tied through an external pull-up resistor provided by the user to a higher voltage level, up to 5V on digital only pins (Figure 10-2).
+When the open-drain option is required, the output pin must also be tied through an external pull-up resistor provided by the user to a higher voltage level, up to 5.5V (Figure 10-2).
 When a digital logic high signal is output, it is pulled up to the higher voltage level.

-FIGURE 10-2: USING THE OPEN-DRAIN OUTPUT (EUSARTX SHOWN AS EXAMPLE)
+FIGURE 10-2: USING THE OPEN-DRAIN OUTPUT (USART SHOWN AS EXAMPLE)